michaelfranzl/rpi23-gen-image/README.md

 #### Encrypted root partition:

 ##### `ENABLE_CRYPTFS`=false
 Enable full system encryption with dm-crypt.
 Setup a fully LUKS encrypted root partition (aes-xts-plain64:sha512) and generate required initramfs.
-The /boot directory will not be encrypted.
-This parameter will be ignored if `BUILD_KERNEL`=false. `ENABLE_CRYPTFS` is experimental.
-SSH-to-initramfs is currently not supported but will be soon - feel free to help.
+The /boot directory will not be encrypted. `ENABLE_CRYPTFS` is experimental.

 ##### `CRYPTFS_PASSWORD`=""
 Set password of the encrypted root partition.
 This parameter is mandatory if `ENABLE_CRYPTFS`=true.